Trump Intervened In FBI HQ Project To Protect His Hotel, Democrats Allege

 In February, the GSA and FBI submitted a new plan, one that called for keeping the Pennsylvania Avenue property but tearing down the J. Edgar Hoover building and replacing it with a new structure for the bureau.

+GSA Administrator Emily Murphy told Congress that Trump hadn't been involved with these decisions.
+"This direction that we got came from the FBI," she told a House committee in April.
+"It was the FBI that directed GSA as to what its requirements would be."

-GSA Administrator Emily Murphy told Congress that Trump hadn't been involved with these decisions, but Democrats charged on Thursday that, in fact, she and her staff have been meeting with the president and White House officials about the change in direction for the FBI project.
+But Democrats charged on Thursday that, in fact, Murphy and her staff have been meeting with the president and White House officials about the change in direction for the FBI project.

 Cummings and the Democrats quoted an email from Murphy's chief of staff to a White House official on Jan.
 25: "The president was briefed yesterday on this by the GSA administrator [Murphy], Deputy [Attorney General Rod Rosenstein] and FBI Director [Christopher Wray] and signed off on this path forward."